nasa/cumulus/packages/api/app/README.md

 docker build -f packages/api/app/Dockerfile -t cumulus-iceberg-api:latest .
 ```

 The Dockerfile automatically uses `iceberg-index.js` as the entry point.
-In production the image is pushed to ECR and run by ECS — `AWS_ACCOUNT_ID` and `ICEBERG_GLUE_SCHEMA` are injected as ECS task environment variables by Terraform.
+In production the image is pushed to ECR and run by ECS — `AWS_ACCOUNT_ID` and `ICEBERG_NAMESPACE` are injected as ECS task environment variables by Terraform.

 ---